PUBLIC LAND Goes PRIVATE and Cherished Winter RV Camping is CLOSED Forever

 What a stunning spot that was.

-Unfortunately, as of this past October, Phon D Sutton is now closed too.
+Unfortunately, as of October, 2015, Phon D Sutton is now closed to camping year round.

 Phon D Sutton is still open as a day use area, but when we stopped by to check it out a few weeks ago, the whole place was eerily vacant, except for two cars, and there was gang graffiti on the bathroom doors and windows.